bopen-tools

 wave-coordinator

-This skill should be used when dispatching more than 5 parallel agents, when context budget management is needed, or when generating multiple variations of the same output.
-Complements superpowers dispatching-parallel-agents with wave sizing, context budget tracking, and directive diversity.
-Use when the user says 'fan out', 'generate variations', 'batch agents', 'wave dispatch', or when spawning large numbers of subagents.
+This skill should be used in Claude Code or Codex when dispatching more agents than the host can run concurrently, when context budget management is needed, or when generating multiple variations of the same output.
+Coordinates native Claude agents, Codex custom or built-in subagents, and mixed worker lanes with wave sizing, context budget tracking, and directive diversity.
+Use when the user says "fan out", "generate variations", "batch agents", "wave dispatch", or asks for large-scale subagent work.

 x-research

-AI-powered X/Twitter research via xAI Grok.
-Returns AI SUMMARIES with analysis, not raw tweets.
-Use for "what's trending", "social sentiment", "summarize X discussion about", "analyze X conversation about", "research topic on X".
-For RAW tweet data, use x-user-timeline, x-tweet-search, x-tweet-fetch instead.
+This skill should be used for AI-powered X/Twitter research via xAI Grok when the user asks "what's trending", "social sentiment", "summarize X discussion about", "analyze X conversation about", or "research topic on X".
+Returns AI summaries with analysis, not raw tweets.
+For raw tweet data, use x-user-timeline, x-tweet-search, or x-tweet-fetch.
 Requires XAI_API_KEY.

 x-tweet-fetch